-The construction of the Ruth Mulan Chu Chao Center will be complete and dedicated on June 6, 2016.
-This new HBS Executive Education facility will serve both as the gateway to the School for the more than 10,000 executives who attend classes here each year and as a vibrant hub that will enable them to convene with each other, with faculty, and with students from the MBA and Doctoral programs.
-The Boston architectural firm of Goody Clancy has designed the new building, which has been built on the site where Kresge Hall once stood.
+The Ruth Mulan Chu Chao Center was dedicated and celebrated on June 6, 2016 (See letters of congratulations from five U.S. presidents (pdf)).
+This HBS Executive Education facility serves both as the gateway to the School for the more than 10,000 executives who attend classes here each year and as a vibrant hub that enables them to convene with each other, with faculty, and with students from the MBA and doctoral programs.
+The Boston architectural firm of Goody Clancy designed the building, which was built on the site where Kresge Hall once stood.

 James S.C.
 Chao is an industrialist whose philanthropic interests—which he shared with his wife, a scholar in Asian history and literature—are focused on education and US-China cultural exchanges.
 All six of Dr. and Mrs. Chao’s daughters received undergraduate and graduate degrees from prestigious American universities, including four who attended the MBA Program at HBS: Elaine Chao, Mt.
 Holyoke College and HBS; Jeanette Chao, Smith College and College of William & Mary, MBA; May Chao Wellesley College and HBS; Christine Chao, Colgate University and Columbia Law School, JD; Grace Chao, Wellesley College, HBS, Ph.D.
 Columbia University; and Angela Chao, Harvard College and HBS.